hybridsjs/hybrids/docs/router/usage.md

 ## Events

-The router dispatches the `navigate` event on the host element, which can be used for the external purposes:
+The router dispatches a `navigate` event on the host element, which can be used for external purposes:

 ```javascript
 function onNavigate(event) {